samialabed/rlcache/README.md

 # TODOs:
+Do I need shared object between all observers?
+I can just pass it when I need it as part of the context?

 ## Observer
 Should there be a global observer, but for each type of strategy have their own implementation?